Amber Alert for missing 15-month-old Evelyn Boswell leads crews to North Carolina pond

 Megan Boswell's mother, Angela Boswell, is also in the same Tennessee jail.

+Angela Boswell, 42, -- the baby's grandmother -- and her boyfriend, William McCloud, 33, were found traveling in a car that was reported stolen and arrested last week in Wilkes County, WSOC reported.

+Investigators had said they were looking for the gray 2007 BMW because the people inside may have information about Evelyn's whereabouts.
+The two were being questioned as part of the ongoing investigation.

-Angela Boswell and her boyfriend, William McCloud, were arrested last week in North Carolina on fugitive warrants unrelated to the toddler's disappearance.
-Before she was returned to Tennessee, Boswell told the judge she wanted to go home and resolve the situation with her granddaughter, news outlets reported.
+Before she was returned to Tennessee, Angela Boswell told the judge she wanted to go home and resolve the situation with her granddaughter, news outlets reported.

 Court documents from Megan Boswell's arraignment Wednesday accuse her of initially telling state investigators that Evelyn Mae was with the child's father, Ethan Perry.
 But he's serving with the U.S. Army at Fort Polk, Louisiana, and did not have the girl, WJHL-TV reported.